eth-protocol-fellows/cohort-five/projects/reth-verkle-poc.md

 ## Goal of the project

-The end goal of this project will be achieved if reth is able to join the latest iteration of Kaustinen devnet(devnet for verkle-tries), passing all MPT-VPT transition tests and EL-spect tests for this change, with proper performance comparable to other client implementations.
+The end goal of this project will be achieved if reth is able to join the latest iteration of Kaustinen devnet(devnet for verkle-tries), passing all MPT-VPT transition tests and EL-spec tests for this change, with proper performance comparable to other client implementations.

 ## Collaborators